 Career and Other Opportunities

 Graduates in Holocaust and genocide studies are prepared to make a difference in:

 - graduate school (particularly in history and Holocaust and genocide studies)

 - social justice

 The Holocaust and Genocide Studies program directs undergraduates in a broad area of study linking history, literature, film, philosophy, psychology, women’s studies, religious studies, sociology, and more.
-Along the way, students acquire historical perspective about prejudice, antisemitism, and racism; they analyze their contemporary world, think critically about ethical responsibility, and learn how to respond actively to injustice.
+With an understanding of such issues as prejudice, discrimination, and racism, you’ll be equipped to analyze contemporary political situations, think critically about ethical responsibility, and respond actively to injustice.